-How is blood pressure measured?
-Asst Prof Calvin Chin, Consultant at the Department of Cardiology from National Heart Centre Singapore (NHCS) explains.
+What is normal blood pressure and what is considered high?
+Also, what can you do to lower it?
+Asst Prof Calvin Chin, Senior Consultant from the Department of Cardiology at National Heart Centre Singapore (NHCS), answers.

 What is blood pressure?

 Blood pressure refers to the force of the body’s blood pushing against the inner walls of the blood vessels, especially the arteries.
 Each time the heart contracts, it pumps blood into the arteries.

 "Your blood pressure doesn’t stay constant throughout the day.
 It is lowest when you’re sleeping, and rises when you get up and start moving about.
 It can also go up when you are excited, nervous or physically active," shares